oddle-developer/oddle-rn-challenge-graphcms/README.md

 ```

-3. You know the whole process is done once you see the queue onCompleted event log on your terminal
+3. You know the whole process is done once the process exits